 What will it cost to start your interior design business?
 It can be helpful to think of costs in terms of one-time and ongoing expenses.

-One-time expenses include furniture, computer equipment, tools of the trade, logo design, and business registration fees.
-Consider what is truly necessary right now and what could wait until the business can afford it.
+One-time expenses and startup costs include furniture, computer equipment, tools of the trade, logo design, and business registration fees.
+It can also include the service fees for a business registration service if you choose to use one.
+Consider what’s truly necessary right now and what could wait until the business can afford it.

 Ongoing expenses could be your salary, taxes, consultant fees, and office rent.
-Factor in skills and relationship development costs as those will be key to achieving success.
+Factor in skills and relationship development costs, as those will be key to achieving ongoing success.
 This means travel to trade shows and meetings, meals, classes, and thank-you gifts.

 Cullman also recommends hiring a bookkeeper to handle the paperwork.
 Bookkeeping can be a very tedious process.
 You probably won’t want to waste time that would be better spent shopping for new clients.

 Check out these forms of government assistance for small business owners.
 Loan programs from the Small Business Administration (SBA) may be available at your bank, or a personal loan could make sense.

 Think about family and friends, too.
 They may be willing to loan or invest to help get your interior decorating business off the ground, but consider the impact on these relationships if things go wrong.
 Business credit cards are an option as well, just be cautious you don’t run up a big debt with no payback plan, as the interest costs can be astronomical.

 Much of your up-front spending will create the look and ecosystem for the business.
 It’ll set you up both virtually and in real life and equip you to provide the services you promise.